builder-group/community/packages/openapi-router/README.md

 ### 🌟 Motivation

-The goal is to provide a typesafe and straightforward wrapper around web framework routers, seamlessly integrating with OpenAPI schemas using `openapi-typescript` and ensuring type validation with libraries like Zod and Valibot.
+Create a typesafe and straightforward wrapper around web framework routers, seamlessly integrating with OpenAPI schemas using `openapi-typescript` and ensuring type validation with libraries like Zod and Valibot.

 ## 📖 Usage